Getting Started

 Install Git

-You can skip this section if you have git installed or are using the VM, which has git installed.
+You can skip this section if you have git installed already or are using the Google CLoud Shell environment, which has git installed.

 In order to actually install the git command line tools, go to the git website and follow the instructions for your operating system.